DataCorrupted/peter-site/content/post/homeward.md

 What I have encountered those days was people bumping into me and congratulating me for **earning** that money when deep inside I was not happy at all.
 She skipped the annoying part and directly get to the point.
 Instead of fake congrats she said it would be better.
+I mean, you don't run into people that dare to tell the truth nowadays anymore.
 I was so moved that late that night I shared my thoughts and thanked her.

 Days later I was still thinking about this.
 That's when I knew I had a crush on her.
-Then I started to get to know here.
+Then I started to get to know her.
 She hates spicy food just like me.
 Likes dog and Japanese food, treats life with optimization.
 Everything I could dreamed of.

 Finally I dated her our.
 Well, not a date for her.
-I planned for days and everything began to fall apart from the first second.
+I planned for days but everything began to fall apart from the first second.
 She didn't see my rose coming and she thought it was just a casual dinner as a friend.
+I am not sure how can I describe the night, nor what she would felt about it.
 But I send her home anyway even though I got _friended_.
-I am not sure how can I describe the night.
 At first I wanted it to be a night we both can remember.
-Now all I want is to forget it.
+Now all I want is to forget.

-At least I admire her for her honesty.
+At least I admire her for being honest.
 She told me she was onto someone else but because of his temper they couldn't get together.
 She also told me all the details that I don't really want to know as I was busy pitying myself.